 Free your life from the weight of depression.
 Your first steps start here.
 Our healing center at Cedar Park, TX is waiting for you.
 Book your free consult now.

 According to the WHO, almost 4% of the world’s population struggles with depression to some degree.
-For many of those individuals, conventional treatments, including prescription medication and psychotherapy, can provide a vital lifeline, allowing them to live a mostly normal life.
+For many of those individuals, conventional treatments, including prescription medication and assisted psychotherapy, can provide a vital lifeline, allowing them to live a mostly normal life.
 However, for roughly one-third of depression sufferers, treatment offers little or no help.
 Treatment-resistant depression is not affected by standard treatments, or you may experience symptoms that continually return.

 If you’re experiencing increasing episodes of depression, ketamine therapy may help.